How to make an immuneML dataset in Galaxy

 # note that my_dataset is the name given earlier in the 'Create dataset' YAML

-path: my_dataset.iml_dataset
+path: my_dataset.yaml

 Alternatively, AIRR format may be specified as it is human-readable.
 When AIRR format is used, all relevant import parameters need to be specified in subsequent analyses: